 Courses are not repeatable unless noted within the course descriptions listed in the catalog.
-When a student receives a substandard grade ("D", "F", or "NP") for a course, she or he may enroll in the course a second time without special permission.
+When students receive a substandard grade ("D", "F", or "NP") for a course, theymay enroll in the course a second time without special permission.
 This is known as remediation by course repetition.

 Students are limited to enrolling in a non-repeatable credit course a maximum of three times.
-If a student wishes to attempt the same course a third time (after all previous attempts resulted in substandard grades or withdrawals), s/he must request special permission to do so.
+If students wish to attempt the same course a third time (after all previous attempts resulted in substandard grades or withdrawals), they must request special permission to do so.
 This request must be submitted to the Admissions and Records Office using the Petition to Repeat form.
 Under no circumstances may a student repeat a course more than three times in order to alleviate a substandard grade (Title 5, section 55042).